mjrousos/spec-kit/templates/test-plan-template.md

 <!--
   ACTION REQUIRED: Replace the placeholder tree below with the concrete layout for these tests.
 Delete unused options and expand the chosen structure with real paths.
 The delivered plan must not include Option labels.
 -->

+Note that in all cases tests should be grouped under a tests/ directory or similar.

 ```
 # [REMOVE IF UNUSED] Option 1: Functional tests divided by type (DEFAULT)